GeorgiySapunov/notes/gentoo_installation_checklist.md

 ## File indexing

     emerge --ask sys-apps/mlocate

-## Optional: Install wireless networking tools
+## also

-If the system will be connecting to wireless networks, install the net-wireless/iw package for Open or WEP networks and/or the net-wireless/wpa_supplicant package for WPA or WPA2 networks. iw is also a useful basic diagnostic tool for scanning wireless networks.
+Gentoolkit is a suite of tools to ease the administration of a Gentoo system, and Portage in particular.

-    emerge --ask net-wireless/iw net-wireless/wpa_supplicant
+    emerge --ask app-portage/gentoolkit